joanna2028/GLOBAL-GOVERNMENT-DIGITAL-ECONOMY-NEW-SOCIAL-CONTRACT-/README.md

-This is the project we are starting with:  http://sez.network

-At the same time, we created International Passports on the Ethereum ecosystem.
+We created International Passports on the Ethereum ecosystem.